I woke up on my first Saturday in Italy, excited at the thought of the Taste of Testaccio food tour later that morning.

 Taverna Volpetti (formerly Volpetti Piu) – Via Alessandro Volta 8, Testaccio

-This is attached to the Volpetti Gourmet shop but we did stop here.
+This is attached to the Volpetti Gourmet shop but we did not stop here.

 The place was recently renovated and appears to have become less like a semi self-service canteen and more of a refined restaurant.